suyashk12/cosmo-dwarf-sim/README.md

 Note that any required directories will automatically be created if they don't exist.

-b. static_fit_pdf.ipynb - This will load the numerical PDF data and fit a Gaussian + exponential decay to it, storing -
+2-static_fit_pdf.ipynb - This will load the numerical PDF data and fit a Gaussian + exponential decay to it, storing -

 - The fits in wdir/spatial_analysis/snap/images/fit/fit_m.png
 - The data in wdir/spatial_analysis/snap/data/fit/fit_m_phase_data.csv, where phase is a particular phase of the ISM